BRIEF

 (apes, monkeys).
 Therefore, they added that plasmodium species (P.

-species can cause the disease named Malaria.
-However, I
+plasmodium species can cause the disease named Malaria.

-believe that there are other plasmodium species that are
+However, I believe that there are other plasmodium

-capable of infecting humans, and might not cause the typical Malaria
+species that are capable of infecting humans, and might not cause

-symptoms.
-Instead, these other plasmodiums can cause symptoms
+the typical Malaria symptoms.
+Instead, these other plasmodiums can

-similar to COPD (Chronic Obstructive Pulmonary Disease) and/or CFD
+cause symptoms similar to COPD (Chronic Obstructive Pulmonary

-function.
-And when they burst open, to release the merozoites, they
+normal function.
+And when they burst open, to release the

 able to process the excess bilirubin, and might dump (into the

-will cause bright yellow diarrhea or yellow soft-feces, because the
+(water soluble).
+This will cause bright yellow diarrhea or yellow

-intestinal bacteria can only oxidize conjugated bilirubin (turning
+soft-feces, because the intestinal bacteria can only oxidize

 Depending on the number of RBCs that are infected, the infected